 Mark E. Rodgers, DSW, LCSW, BCD serves as Dean of the College of Health & Human Services.
 From 2004-2011 he served as Dean of the Graduate School of Social Work at Dominican University in Illinois.
-Prior to Dominican, he was 21 years the Department Chairperson and founding Director of the MSW Program for Monmouth University in New Jersey.
+Prior to Dominican, he was for 21 years the Department Chairperson and founding Director of the MSW Program at Monmouth University in New Jersey.

 Dr. Rodgers has over 30 years of social work practice and administrative experience in higher education.
 His scholarship interests include international social work, human trafficking prevention, health and social welfare policy, community development and veterans' affairs.
 Dr. Rodgers has written professional articles, conference proceedings, book chapters and newsletters as well as books on veterans benefit policy and international internships.
 Additionally, he has made over 230 conference and workshop presentations at local, regional, state, national and international levels.